ibrod83/nodejs-web-scraper/readme.md

     const root = new Root({ pagination: { queryString: 'page_num', begin: 1, end: 10 } });//Open pages 1-10.
 You need to supply the querystring that the site uses(more details in the API docs).

-    const jobAds = new OpenLinks('.list-row a.title', {  getPageData });//Opens every job ad, and calls a callback after every page is done, with the collected data.
+    const jobAds = new OpenLinks('.list-row a', {  getPageData });//Opens every job ad, and calls a callback after every page is done, with the collected data.

     const images = new DownloadContent('img:first', { name: 'Good Image' });//Notice that you can give each operation a name, for clarity in the logs.